 The brown marmorated stink bug (BMSB) (Halyomorpha halys) (Hemiptera: Pentatomidae) is a highly damaging invasive crop pest that feeds on a wide-range of plants, has strong capacity for dispersal and population increase, and until recently had no major natural enemies in the Pacific Northwest.
 The brown marmorated stink bug was first observed in the United States in Allentown, Pennsylvania, in 1996, and is now found in most U.S. states, southern Canada and Europe.
 It was discovered in Portland, Oregon in 2004, and in Vancouver, Washington in 2010.
 There have been multiple introductions of the pest from Asia into the Pacific Northwest, as well as introductions of BMSB inadvertently brought from the eastern U.S in vehicles and freight.
 From Portland, BMSB spread south and north and is now established and common in all counties in the Willamette Valley where there has been damage to a number of crops.
 It has also spread north of Vancouver and is present in Lewis County.
-There has also been eastward expansion of BMSB from Portland along the Columbia River, and populations are now established in the Columbia Gorge including Hood River County in Oregon and Skamania County in Washington, where there have been economic impacts to the commercial pear crop.
-It remains unclear how well the pest can survive in coastal counties but there have been detections in Coos and Lincoln Counties in Oregon.
-In Washington, BMSB is well-established in Counties around Puget Sound, including Kitsap, Mason, Thurston, Pierce, King, Snohomish, Island and Whatcom Counties.
-East of the Cascades in the Columbia Basin BMSB is established in Klickitat, Benton, Walla Walla, Yakima, Kittitas, and Chelan Counties in Washington, and Wasco, Gilliam, and Umatilla Counties in Oregon.
-On the east slopes of the Cascades in Oregon there are established populations in Jefferson, Deschutes and Klamath Counties.
-In Southern Oregon, the pest is noted from Douglas, Jackson and Josephine Counties.
-Crop damage from BMSB has been reported from both Douglas and Jackson Counties.
-In the intermountain valleys of the Rockies, there have been populations of BMSB reported from Spokane County, Washington, Union and Malheur Counties in Oregon, and Kootenai and Canyon Counties in Idaho.
+Additionally, there has been eastward expansion of BMSB from Portland along the Columbia River, and populations are now well-established in the Columbia Gorge.
+This includes Hood River County in Oregon and Skamania County in Washington, where there have been economic impacts to the commercial pear crop.
+It remains unclear how well the pest can survive in coastal counties, but there have been detections in Coos and Lincoln Counties in Oregon.
+In Washington, BMSB is well-established in counties around Puget Sound, including Kitsap, Mason, Thurston, Pierce, King, Snohomish, Island and Whatcom Counties.
+East of the Cascades in the Columbia Basin, BMSB is established in Klickitat, Benton, Walla Walla, Yakima, Kittitas, and Chelan Counties in Washington, and Wasco, Gilliam, and Umatilla Counties in Oregon.
+On the east slopes of the Cascades in Oregon, there are established populations in Jefferson, Deschutes, and Klamath Counties.
+In Southern Oregon, the pest is noted from Douglas, Jackson, and Josephine Counties, and crop damage from BMSB has been reported from both Douglas and Jackson Counties.
+In the intermountain valleys of the Rockies, there have been populations of BMSB reported from Spokane County, Washington, Union and Malheur Counties in Oregon, and Canyon, Kootenai and Latah Counties in Idaho.

 Pest description and life cycle